xmlking/node-dash-button-webtask/README.md

 ![amazon dash button](./amazon-dash-button.png)

-PS: You need to install `Scapy tool` on Mac or Raspberry PI to run the python script.
+PS: You need to install `libpcap-dev` on Mac or Raspberry PI to run the python script.

 ```bash
 npm install wt-cli -g